What's ruthenium-106? What you need to know about Russian radiation

-France's nuclear safety agency has done simulations that estimate the amount of radiation released at the source was between 100 and 300 billion becquerels.
+France's nuclear safety agency has done simulations that estimate the amount of radiation released at the source was between 100 and 300 trillion becquerels.
 It said if such a release occurred in France, measures would need to be implemented to protect populations within a few kilometres, and radiation levels would exceed guidelines in food produced within a few tens of kilometres.

 What is the likely source?

 The Russian branch of the environmental group Greenpeace, which has been investigating this release, suggests that it could be related to the vitrification of nuclear waste — a process where nuclear waste is mixed with molten glass and poured into a steel canister, where it solidifies.
 The canister is then sealed for storage and disposal.

 Another possibility, Greenpeace Russia says, is that materials containing ruthenium-106 were placed in a metal remelting furnace.

 Both those activities take place at the Mayak complex run by the Russia-owned nuclear firm Rosatom, which is about 30 kilometres from the Agrayash weather station where the highest levels of ruthenium-106 were detected.
 It's also the site of some previous nuclear disasters.